The following entry is using only those elements from the square which lie south of the Thames

 The Pudding Mill stream, with bridges- Guy's Arch and Paris Garden Bridge—filled a pond sited where Hopton Street bends back on itself.
 This flowed into the river between Rennie's and Falcon Wharfs.
 The millpond remained, with safety railings form the 16th, until the early 19th.
 The Pudding Mill itself dated from the 12th.
 In the 12th there were several other mills in the area.
 As time went on houses were built and some of the area was used as a bleach works.

 Paris Garden Manor.
 The 14th manor house was surrounded by its moat.
 It was very rural.
-Gerard, superintendent of Lord Burghley's garden, found specimens for his Herbal there.
+Gerard, superintendent of Lord Burghley's garden, found specimens for his herbal there.
 There were rabbits, streams with fishing reserves, meadows and woodland.
+It belonged to Bermondsey Abbey from 1113 and then the Templars, and then the Hospitallers from 1324.
 At the dissolution of the monasteries, the Estate, became Crown Property and it was leased to entrepreneurs who made it into a public gaming place with bowling alleys, cards etc. It thereafter had a number of lessees including Susan Holland who had escaped from prison.
 In 1631 she opened a brothel here –the Holland’s Leaguer.
 Despite attempts to close it Holland’s Leaguer remained ascent on the west side made via by 'mutilated ancient stone steps'.
 In 1769 the manor was pulled down to make way for the first Blackfriars Bridge, and the site would be somewhere in the middle of the southern approach.

 Paris Garden Stairs later covered by Rennie's Wharf.
 One of the busiest of the landing places, and the main entrance from the river to the manor.
 The lane between them was the site of 'Orange Tree Tea Gardens'.
 'Five Pint Square' and 'Hot Water Court’ and so on.